Home » DIY » Build It » Reclaimed Wood Skyline Artwork | Louisville Kentucky

 As an Amazon Associate, I earn from qualifying purchases.

-Today I’m sharing a reclaimed wood skyline framed art.
 I’m joining in the Wood Art Challenge with my building blogger friends.
-The only rules for this challenge is it has to be primarily wood, and square.
+The only rules for this challenge are that it must be primarily made of wood and be square.
 The skyline art project was a little challenging because most skyline artwork you see is rectangular.

 If you’re visiting from the Wood Art Challenge, Welcome to My Repurposed Life.
-I’m Gail Wilson, lover of everything repurposed, reclaimed and recycled!
-This is where Rescue, Reimagine, Repeat happens on a weekly basis.
+I’m Gail Wilson, a lover of everything repurposed, reclaimed, and recycled!
+This is where Rescue, Reimagine, and Repeat happen on a weekly basis.

 I hope you love this Reclaimed Wood Skyline Artwork project!

 Rarely do I ever throw away any scraps.
-You can see the two different size fence boards I used for this project.
-The more narrow and thinner boards were used for the buildings.
-The wider, more traditional dog eared fence boards were used to frame this project.
+You can see the two different-sized fence boards I used for this project.
+The narrower and thinner boards were used for the buildings.
+The wider, more traditional dog-eared fence boards were used to frame this project.

-cutting small boards to make reclaimed wood skyline art
+cutting small boards to make rustic skyline art

-I printed out a picture of the Louisville skyline, then drew 1 inch grids in order to keep the buildings pretty close to “scale”.
+I printed out a picture of the Louisville skyline, then drew 1-inch grids to keep the buildings pretty close to “scale”.

 Materials used for reclaimed wood skyline art project